waddlesmcsqueezy/ProjectKurita/README.md

 ### USF Changes
 - M8 Greyhound now has the M20 Utility Car smoke discharge ability.
 Creates a smoke cloud at the center of the vehicle.

+#### Known Issues

+- KCH's grenade requires Battlephase 1, which cannot be obtained as OKW.
+- Flamethrower tanks have no animation for firing.
+As such, flames just seem to appear on the ground.
+The turrets also dont seem to function.
+This is likely not fixable, due to the fact that the Sherman and Stuart do not have animation states for flamethrowers.

 ## Version 1.0 - 1/29/17

 ### General Changes